fbpx

 Mabon: The Witch’s Thanksgiving

-As the days grow shorter and the air begins to cool, we approach the autumn equinox—Mabon, the second harvest festival, often referred to as the Witch’s Thanksgiving.
-Celebrated around September 21st, Mabon is a time of balance, where day and night are equal, and we stand on the cusp of the descent into the darker months.
+As the days grow shorter and the air cools, we approach the autumn equinox—Mabon, the second harvest festival.
+Often referred to as the Witches Thanksgiving, Mabon is celebrated around September 21st, marking a time of balance when day and night are equal.
+It signals the descent into the darker months and invites us to reflect on the abundance in our lives.

-Mabon is the great harvest, a celebration of abundance.
-This is when we gather the fruits, vegetables, and grains that will sustain us through the winter.
-Symbolically, it’s a time to take stock of what we’ve achieved, to honor the bounty of our lives, and to express deep gratitude for the abundance around us.
+Mabon is the great harvest, when we gather the fruits, vegetables, and grains that will sustain us through winter.
+Symbolically, it’s about taking stock of what we’ve achieved and expressing gratitude for the abundance surrounding us.
+In the spirit of a true Mabon celebration, consider filling your home with the rich colors of the season, preparing hearty feasts, and engaging in gratitude practices like creating a gratitude journal or altar.

 What are you most grateful for in your life right now?
 How can you carry this gratitude forward into the darker months, using it as a source of strength and inspiration?
 Mabon is your chance to honor the work you’ve done, to recognize the beauty of your journey, and to prepare emotionally and spiritually for the challenges ahead.